 For sixteen years he drove a 1998 Chevy Metro, which he bought over the internet through the Autobytel service.
-He was extremely pleased with the process of buying a car online, and he mostly likes the Metro.
-While it bears the Chevy nameplate, the car was made by Suzuki in Canada.
-Perhaps it is its northern birthplace that makes this the easiest-starting car he has ever owned.
+He was extremely pleased with the process of buying a car online, and he mostly liked the Metro.
+While it bore the Chevy nameplate, the car was made by Suzuki in Canada.
+Perhaps it was its northern birthplace that made this the easiest-starting car he has ever owned.
 He finally traded the car when it had logged over 212,000 miles.

-His current car is a 2006 Mitsubishi Eclipse that he bought used in 2014.
-It's a sporty car that's fun to drive.
-It came loaded has numerous special features, but hopefully it will be more reliable than the Omni was.
+Mr. Burrow then bought a 2006 Mitsubishi Eclipse that he bought used in 2014.
+It was a sporty car that was fun to drive.
+It came loaded has numerous special features, but at least it was a bit more reliable than the Omni was.

 Although he usually drives fairly close to the speed limit, like virtually every man in America, Mr. Burrow has tried out all his cars to see how fast they will go.
 The Colt definitely held the speed record.
 While it looked as if it should have no power, its turbo-charged Japanese engine easily topped 100 mph on an empty turnpike in southeast Oklahoma.
 The Metro takes forever to accelerate, but it has no problem holding 75 mph on western interstates, and it will top 80 without a problem.
 The worst car, once again, was the Omni.
 It was probably fortunate that the speed limit in the early '80s was 55mph, because the Omni struggled to do much over 60--especially with the air conditioning on.
-He has yet to test out the Eclipse, but it has already exceeded the top speed of the Metro.
+He didn't formally test out his later cars, but they exceeded did exceed the top speed of the Metro.

 While he'll probably never have one, Mr. Burrow's dream has always been to own a Jeep.
 There is certainly nothing practical in this combination of cramped quarters and poor gas mileage (which has made the car less appealing as gas prices soar over $3 a gallon).
 Nevertheless, ever since he lusted after a friend's jeep in high school, that's the vehicle he has wanted.